 One other zone that allows residential uses is the Planned Unit Development - PUD zone which allows similar uses as the R-1 zone district.
-Section Error!
-Reference source not found. later in this Appendix below provides more detail about how the PUD Zone differs from the R-1 zone.
+Section 2.6 later in this Appendix below provides more detail about how the PUD Zone differs from the R-1 zone.
 The above zoning requirements are similar to those used to guide new housing development in many jurisdictions throughout the state and are not considered a constraint to development.